intGus/intGus/README.md

 - 🌱 I’m currently having fun with circuit boards (Arduino & Raspberry Pi Pico)
 - I'm going through the fundamentals course of @TheOdinProject using my Raspberry Pi 4

-Learning algorithms is a great way to find new solutions to our everyday problems.
+Learning algorithms is a great way to find new solutions to my everyday problems.

 <!---
 intGus/intGus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.